 - Sodium Laureth Sulfate (SLES) – mild, great choice

 - TEA Lauryl Sulfate – gentle, good choice

 - TEA Laureth Sulfate – gentle, also a good choice

 When purchasing shampoo, consider just two things: price and the type of detergent (the list above).
 If you clip shampoo coupons and match them with shampoo sales, you may never pay more than $1 for shampoo again.

 Shampoo strips essential oils from hair.
-Day-old hair styles better and generally looks better than freshly-washed hair.
+Day-old hairstyles better and generally look better than freshly-washed hair.
 Cut back your daily shampooing to three or four times a week.
 Your hair will love you and your shampoo will last twice as long.
 If you want to freshen up your locks in between shampoos, spritz with a good dry shampoo.

 Mistake: Too much shampoo

 You don’t need a giant head of suds to know your shampoo is working.
 Start with just a small amount and concentrate on scrubbing your scalp which will take care of cleaning the roots.
 The suds will run down from the top of your head and get those ends clean anyway.

 And the old adage that you need to shampoo, rinse and repeat?
 You can confidently skip the repeat.
 It’s just not necessary.